emscripten-core/emscripten/site/source/docs/tools_reference/settings_reference.rst

 If enabled, use the JavaScript TextDecoder API for string marshalling.
 Enabled by default, set this to 0 to disable.
 If set to 2, we assume TextDecoder is present and usable, and do not emit any JS code to fall back if it is missing.
-In single threaded -Oz build modes, TEXTDECODER defaults to value == 2 to save code size.
+Note: In -Oz builds, the default value of TEXTDECODER is set to 2, to save on code size (except when AUDIO_WORKLET is specified, or when `shell` is part of ENVIRONMENT since TextDecoder is not available in those environments).

 Default value: 1